MicrosoftDocs/cpp-docs/docs/mfc/reference/casyncmonikerfile-class.md

  [CAsyncMonikerFile::Open](#open) calls `CreateBindStatusCallback`.

  For more information about asynchronous monikers and asynchronous binding, see the [IBindStatusCallback](http://msdn.microsoft.com/library/ie/ms775060) interface and [How Asynchronous Binding and Storage Work](http://msdn.microsoft.com/library/windows/desktop/aa379152).
 For a discussion of aggregation, see [Aggregation](http://msdn.microsoft.com/library/windows/desktop/ms686558).
-All three topics are in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+All three topics are in the Windows SDK.

 ##  <a name="getbindinfo"></a>  CAsyncMonikerFile::GetBindInfo
  Called from the client of an asynchronous moniker to tell the asynchronous moniker how it wants to bind.